pgina/docs/local_machine.md

 checked, the plugin will register failure if it is unable to create or join the local groups that are requested.
 * **Scramble password after logout** -- When this is checked, the plugin will attempt to scramble the password of the local account after logout.
+Note that it will **not** do so if the local account exists prior to logon.
 * **Remove account and profile after logout** -- When this is selected, the plugin will attempt to remove the account and its profile after logout.
+Note that it will **not** do so if the local account exists prior to logon.
 * **Mandantory groups** -- The local account is added to these local groups if not already a member.